National Forests in Michigan Will Let You Cut Down Christmas Trees for Cheap – or Give You One for FREE if You’re in 4th Grade

 How to Buy Christmas Tree Permits Online

-If you have a 4th or 5th grader, you will be asked to provide your Every Kid Outdoors Voucher or pass number.
+If you have a 4th grader, you will be asked to provide your Every Kid Outdoors Voucher or pass number.

 Online Purchase Links